Juan Ponce Enrile: Before martial law

-Enrile, as did Ferdinand Marcos, hailed from the northern Philippines, a region that had become Marcos' recruiting ground for key political and military leaders.
+Enrile, as did Ferdinand Marcos, hailed from the northern Philippines, a region that had become Marcos's recruiting ground for key political and military leaders.
 Enrile was with Marcos since his election in 1965.

 From 1966 to 1968, he was the Undersecretary and sometime Acting Secretary of the Department of Finance.
 He concurrently became acting Insurance Commissioner and Commissioner of the Bureau of Customs.
 From 1968 to 1970, he was the Secretary of Justice.
+Enrile later spoke about social justice and equality, reflecting wider debates on legal reform in the country.

 The Department of National Defense would expand its power when Marcos assumed the presidency in 1965.
-Marcos appointed Enrile as his Secretary of National Defense on February 9, 1970, a position Enrile held until August 27, 1971, when he resigned to run unsuccessfully for the senate.
+Marcos appointed Enrile as his Secretary of National Defense on February 9, 1970, a position Enrile held until he resigned on August 27, 1971, to run for Senator.
+However, he failed to secure one of the eight Senate seats in the 1971 election, finishing 12th with 3,044,461 votes.
 He was re-appointed Defense Secretary by Marcos in 1972.

 Martial law

 Preparations for the declaration of martial law

-Enrile as a Philippine defense secretary.

-From the beginning of Marcos' period in government, Enrile was one of the few that the Philippine leader trusted, and was seen by many as Marcos' protégé.
+From the beginning of Marcos's period in government, Enrile was one of the few that the Philippine leader trusted, and was seen by many as Marcos's protégé.
 For almost the entire period of martial law, Enrile served officially as the martial law administrator as he was in charge of all the armed forces' services during that time.
-Furthermore, as early as Marcos' planning and preparation for the declaration of martial law, Enrile was involved.
-In his memoir, Enrile recalled Marcos' careful preparations.
+Furthermore, as early as Marcos's planning and preparation for the declaration of martial law, Enrile was involved.
+In his memoir, Enrile recalled Marcos's careful preparations.
 He noted that as early as December 1969, Marcos instructed him to study the 1935 Constitution, specifically the powers of the President as Commander-in-Chief.
 Marcos had already foreseen a rise in violence and chaos in the country and wanted to know the exact extent of his powers.

 At the end of January of the following year, Enrile, with help from Efren Plana and Minerva Gonzaga Reyes, submitted the only copy of the report regarding the detailed nature and extent of martial law to Marcos.
-Soon after, Marcos allegedly ordered Enrile to prepare all documents necessary for the implementation of martial law in the Philippines.
+Soon after, Marcos allegedly ordered Enrile to prepare all documents necessary for the implementation of Martial Law in the Philippines.
 In August 1972, Marcos once again met with Enrile and a few of his other most trusted commanders to discuss tentative dates for the declaration.
-By September 23, 1972, Marcos announced that he had placed the entire country under martial law as of 9 p.m. via proclamation 1081 which, he claimed, he had signed on September 21, 1972.
+By September 23, 1972, Marcos appeared on television to announce that he had placed the entire country under martial law as of 9 p.m. via Proclamation No. 1081 which, as historians claimed, he signed on September 21, 1972.

 "FM Declares Martial Law"—the headline of the September 24, 1972 issue of the Sunday Express, which was the Sunday edition of the Philippines Daily Express.
 The Daily Express was the only newspaper allowed to circulate upon the declaration of martial law.